chukrobertson/Py-PDF-Ripper/README.md

  - working Java install (openjre/openjdk works fine on linux)

 Features:
+ - Notebook:
    - Takes in multipage pdfs
    - Produces pandas dataframes

-Current development:
+   - exports csv

+ - pdfrip:
+   - Takes in multipage pdfs
+   - produces pandas dataframe
+   - exports dataframe as csv

 Changes:
  - Removed unused modules
  - Created directories to make the notebooks easier to use
    - put your pdf files in /PDFs
-  - the notebook uses /pages for its own output from the pdf reader.
+   - the notebook/script uses /pages for its own output from the pdf reader.
 We had to create real files to get the best outcome
-  - CSVs you save are automatically saved to /CSVs
+   - exported CSVs are automatically saved to /CSVs
  - Cleaned up the comments and code

-  - This was developed on Kubuntu so you might(will) encounter errors on Windows.
+Current development:
+ - adding inputs to script for more interactivity with the way the dataframe is created.
+   - adding number of columns question
+   - adding naming of columns questions

+Future development:
+ - Probably a tkinter GUI
-   - ###### I may or may not try to make it OS agnostic
+ - ##### I may or may not try to make it OS agnostic

 Author:
 chukrobertson